 The historical financial results of our Predecessor discussed below may not be comparable to our future financial results primarily as a result of the significant increase in the scope of our operations over the last several years.
-Both our gathering and compression and fresh water distribution systems are relatively new, having been substantially built within the last two years.
+Our gathering and compression systems are relatively new, having been substantially built within the last two years.
 Accordingly, our revenues and expenses over that time reflect the significant ramp up in our operations.
 Similarly, Antero has experienced significant growth in its production and drilling and completion schedule over that same period.
 Accordingly, it may be difficult to project trends from our historical financial data going forward.